magento/devdocs/guides/v2.0/cloud/before/before-project-owner.md

 ## Blackfire and New Relic {#cloud-owner-creds}
 Your project includes [Blackfire]({{ site.baseurl }}cloud/project/project-integrate-blackfire.html) and [New Relic]({{ site.baseurl }}cloud/project/project-integrate-github.html) services.
 Your project console displays your credentials for these services.
 Only the account owner has initial access to the credentials and services.
 You should provide these credentials to technical and developer resources as needed.

-[Blackfire](https://blackfire.io/magento) provides tools for reviewing and optimizing Magento and your store in your environments.
+[Blackfire.io Profiler](https://blackfire.io/magento) provides tools for reviewing and optimizing Magento and your store in your environments.
 The profiler checks every method and call, determining what occurs with performance metrics per step.

-[New Relic](https://newrelic.com) provides application metrics and performance information for Staging and Production environments.
+[New Relic APM](https://newrelic.com) provides application metrics and performance information for Staging and Production environments.
 This service is not the module or extension and does not provide infrastructure (hardware) monitoring. _Do not install_ the New Relic module with this service in {{site.data.var.<ece>}}.

 ### Blackfire credentials
-To get your Blackfire credentials:
+To get your Blackfire Profiler credentials:

 1. As the {{site.data.var.<ece>}} account owner, [log in]({{ page.baseurl }}cloud/project/project-webint-basic.html#project-login) to your Magento Commerce project.
 2. In the upper right corner, click **&lt;your name>** > **Account Settings** as the following figure shows.